The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound

 \subsection{Depth Change Simulation (U06)}

-preserves the centre for linear beam shapes and preserves $p_0$ for convex beam shapes.
+preserves the centre for linear FOV shapes and preserves $p_0$ for convex FOV shapes.
 The magnitude of the zoom transformation, $d$, is randomly sampled from a uniform distribution.
 Increasing the depth corresponds to zooming out ($d > 1$), while decreasing the depth corresponds to zooming in ($d < 1$).